KeyboardKit/website/pages/pro.md

 KeyboardKit Pro unlocks locale-specific features, including localized system keyboards, input sets and callout actions.

-This means that with KeyboardKit Pro, you can create a system keyboard in any locale that your license includes with a single line of code.
+This means that with KeyboardKit Pro, you can create a system keyboard in any keyboardlocale that your license includes with a single line of code.

 ### Local autocomplete